Electric Field Tunable Band Gap in Commensurate Twisted Bilayer Graphene: Low Energy Optical Response

 We find the diagonal elements of the conductivity tensor $\sigma_{xx}=\sigma_{yy}$ by numerically evaluating this formula for the SE-even and SE-odd continuum model.
 We plot the results in Fig. \ref{fig:conductivity}.
 We find that in the SE-odd case, the conductivity remains finite for all frequencies, asymptotes to a finite value at zero frequency, and approaches $e^2/2\hbar$: twice the universal value of the monolayer at large frequencies.
 This asymptote is accompanied by an equal contribution from the inner and outer two bands, corresponding to the layer hybridization of this system.
 In an electric field, the SE-odd system gaps and exhibits a power-law divergence at the band edge.
 In the strong-field limit the Dirac cones of the two layers become independent and the interlayer hybridization disappears; this is accompanied by a selection rule that prevents transitions between different Dirac cones.
 The gap saturates at $V_0$.
 In SE-even systems, the band structure is always gapped and there is a power-law divergence at the band edge.
 At low energies, states are strongly hybridized between layers, while at high energies the two Dirac cones are unhybridized and transitions between different Dirac cones only occur at a rate set by the interlayer coherence; this still holds when an electric field is present.

 The presence or absence of a divergence in the optical conductivity at finite frequency can be used to distinguish SE-odd and SE-even systems, and its location can be used to determine the interlayer coherence $V_0$.
+In monolayer graphene, impurities and vacancies lead to low energy peaks, so additional peaks may be present in chemically doped or defect heavy bilayers, but these peak locations cannot be tuned with an applied field \cite{yuan2011optical,houmad2015optical}.
 For doped systems, Pauli blocking is circumvented and there is an intraband Drude peak near zero frequency.